openstack/diskimage-builder/diskimage_builder/elements/fedora-minimal/README.rst

 ==============
 fedora-minimal
 ==============

+*Note* as at February 2022, this element is no longer tested or used by OpenDev.
+Changes to the RPM format used by recent Fedora releases have meant that this element can not build on Ubuntu hosts, which lack a packaged RPM sufficient to extract the base chroot environment.
+The ``fedora-containerfile`` element can be used instead of this element.

 Create a minimal image based on Fedora.

 Use of this element will require 'yum' and 'yum-utils' to be installed on